jdeschamps/careamics.github.io/docs/index.md

 in one package, while providing a simple and consistent API.
 In addition, we will provide extensive documentation and tutorials on how to best apply these methods in a scientific context.

-## Getting started

-Check out the following pages to get started:

-- [Installation](installation.md): how to install CAREamics.
-- [Guides](guides/index.md): in-depth guides on how to use CAREamics.
-- [Applications](applications/index.md): full examples of CAREamics in action.
-- [Algorithms](algorithms/index.md): a description of all the algorithms available in CAREamics.
-- [Code reference](reference/index.md): a reference of all the functions and classes in CAREamics.

 <!--
 ## Cite us -->